evollu/react-native-fcm/README.md

 - for android, you can do it by implementing a service similar to "com.evollu.react.fcm.MessagingService"

 Or if you have a good way to wake up react native javascript thread please let me know, although I'm worring waking up the whole application is too expensive.

+#### What about new notifications in iOS 10
+Congratulations, now you have 5 notification handler to register! in sum
+- `willPresentNotification` is introduced in iOS 10 and will only be called when local/remote notification will show up.
+This allows you to run some code **before** notification shows up.
+You can also decide how to show the notification.
+- `didReceiveNotificationResponse` is introduced in iOS 10 and provides user's response together with local/remote notification.
+It could be swipe, text input etc.
+- `didReceiveLocalNotification` is for iOS 9 and below.
+Triggered when user clicks local notification. replaced by `didReceiveNotificationResponse`
+- `didReceiveRemoteNotification` is for iOS 9 and below.
+Triggered when remote notification received.
+- `didReceiveRemoteNotification:fetchCompletionHandler` is for both iOS 9 and 10. it gets triggered 2 times for each remote notification.
+1st time when notification is received.
+2nd time when notification is clicked. in iOS 9, it serves us the purpose of both `willPresentNotification` and `didReceiveNotificationResponse` but for remote notification only. in iOS 10, you don't need it in most of the case unless you need to do background fetching

+Great, how do I configure for FCM?
+It is up to you!
+FCM is just a bridging library that passes notification into javascript world.
+You can define your own NSDictionary and pass it into notification.

 #### Some features are missing
 Issues and pull requests are welcome.
 Let's make this thing better!